We are unique!

 Art is a therapeutic haven for people living with mental health illnesses and addiction

-We at Recovery Through art believe art classes and workshops overseen by occupational therapists ensure a safe and non-judgmental environment.
-As well, they connect and involve clients with their own recovery by setting goals that give hope for the future.
-During classes professional staff may help with things such as interpersonal issues and anxiety management, abilities that help clients integrate into the larger community.
+We at Recovery Through Art believe art classes and workshops connect and involve clients with their own recovery when they choose to join these programs that give hope.
+During classes staff may help with things such as interpersonal issues and anxiety management, abilities that help clients integrate into the larger community.

 Art is more than a leisure program; it is a way of healing